-You can offer several shipping options in your website store so your customers can choose from a range of delivery speeds and costs at checkout page.
+You can offer several shipping options in your website store so your customers can choose from a range of delivery speeds and costs.

 We do not have any mechanism to calculate shipping automatically, so you’ll need to setup these costs manually.